Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

-\paragraph*{Models}--- We analyze BBHs in the Fourth Gravitational-Wave Transient Catalog (GWTC-4)~\cite{gwtc4cat} with false-alarm rates $<1\,\mathrm{yr}^{-1}$ alongside GW241011 and GW241110, two events from the second part of the fourth observing run whose spin properties hint at a hierarchical origin~\cite{gw1011disc}.
-We model the population-level $\chieff$--$\chip$ distribution as a mixture of two components: a truncated Gaussian for the 1G+1G distribution and a probability density concentrated on an ellipse boundary for the 1G+2G distribution.\footnote{Throughout, we associate the Gaussian and elliptical components to 1G+1G and 1G+2G mergers, respectively, and refer to the model components with their associated astrophysical interpretations interchangeably.}
+\paragraph*{Models}--- We analyze BBHs in the Fourth Gravitational-Wave Transient Catalog (GWTC-4)~\cite{gwtc4cat} with false-alarm rates $<1\,\mathrm{yr}^{-1}$ alongside GW241011 and GW241110, two events from the second part of the fourth observing run (O4b) whose spin properties imply a hierarchical origin~\cite{gw1011disc}.
+We model the population $\chieff$--$\chip$ distribution as a mixture of two components: independent truncated Gaussians for the 1G+1G distribution and a probability density concentrated on an ellipse boundary for the 1G+2G distribution.\footnote{Throughout, we associate the Gaussian and ellipse-boundary components to 1G+1G and 1G+2G mergers, respectively, and refer to the components with their associated astrophysical interpretations interchangeably.} Fig.~\ref{fig:model} schematically depicts the model components.
+The Supplemental Material contains further details of our models and hierarchical inference settings, including sensitivity injections and waveform models for single-event parameter estimation.